onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* Add a bouncesEnable property to control the bounces when scroll the webview in iOS.
+* Add a bouncesEnable property to control the bounces when scroll the web view in iOS.
 The bounces effect is turned off by default, if you want it back, set this property to true.

 #### Fix

 * A problem causing the OnComplete event can not be raised correctly when load fails.
-* A problem which causes the name of webview game object being appended instead of replaced.
+* A problem which causes the name of web view game object being appended instead of replaced.
-* A problem with hiding the webview.
-Now the webview area could be clicked through correctly when hidden.
+* A problem with hiding the web view.
+Now the web view area could be clicked through correctly when hidden.

 #### Deprecate